ranmax123/powerbi-upwork/README.md

 =========
 1. **I cannot see "Upwork" custom connector in Get Data.**

-    The most common cause for this problem is the users have not enabled "Custom data connectors" option in Power BI.
+    The most common cause for this problem is the users have not enabled security options in Power BI.
 Refer to the above section on how to enable this option.

     Another reason could be, you have not zipped the "contents" of the Upwork folder.
 You need to zip only the contents and not the parent folder after you have added your keys and secret.